wzulfikar/lifelog/draft/README.md

 Floating ideas, ice box, things that I wanted to write.

-- bro syak story with syafi
+- bro syak story with syafi (personal)
-- bro syak story of that mosque manager
+- bro syak story of that mosque manager (personal)
+- using alinof timer (tech stuff)